Call for projects EXPLORE#8, support for international mobility

 EVALUATION

-After an administrative analysis of the applications by UM's International Relations Department, they will be forwarded for evaluation to the EXPLORE#8 evaluation committee, chaired by UM's Vice-President for International Relations and made up of members of UM's Academic Council (CAC), directors of UM's research divisions and representatives of COMIS member institutions.
+After an administrative review of the applications by the UM's International Relations Department, the applications will be forwarded for evaluation to the EXPLORE#8 evaluation committee, chaired by the UM's Vice President for International Relations and composed of members of the UM's Academic Council (CAC), directors of the UM's research centers, and representatives of COMIS member institutions.

-The commission will produce an evaluation of eligible applications and propose a ranking submitted to the UM Strategic Investment Committee (COMIS).
-Decisions made by the COMIS will be shared with successful and unsuccessful applicants by e-mail from mid-March 2026.
+The committee will evaluate eligible applications and propose a ranking to be submitted to the UM Strategic Investment Committee (COMIS).
+COMIS decisions will be communicated by email to successful and unsuccessful applicants from the end of March 2026.

-DIAGRAMS 1 AND 2 - INWARD AND OUTWARD MOBILITY FOR EMPLOYEES
+DIAGRAMS 1 AND 2 – INCOMING AND OUTGOING MOBILITY FOR STAFF

 1. Individual mobility

-Create or expand student mobility programs or internationalized training courses; initiate the setting up of partnership research projects likely to receive subsequent funding (Europe; funding agencies; etc.).
+Create or expand student mobility programs or internationalized training courses; initiate the development of partnership-based research projects that are likely to receive subsequent funding (Europe; funding agencies; etc.).

 2. Outgoing collective mobility

-Develop or extend international collaborations (setting up a training cycle, building an institutional partnership, developing a structuring research project, etc.) for a group of 2 (or 3) from 2 (or 3) different P.E.I. structures.
+Develop or expand international collaborations (setting up training cycles, building institutional partnerships, developing structured research projects, etc.) for a group of two (or three) people from two (or three) different P.E.I. structures.

 DETAILS OF FINANCIAL SUPPORT

-The EXPLORE#8 call for projects (sections 1 and 2) funds grants consisting of :
+The EXPLORE#8 call for projects (parts 1 and 2) funds grants consisting of:

-• Taking care of public transportation costs based on actual expenseswithin the limit of one round trip per beneficiary.
-Coverage is capped according to the distance between the departure and arrival points, calculated as follows the tool developed by the European Commission :
+• The management of public transportation costs based on actual expenseswithin the limit of one round trip per beneficiary.
+This coverage is capped according to the distance between the departure and arrival points calculated using the tool developed by the European Commission :

 • From 0 to 999 km: €600 per beneficiary